 EMI, Sir Cliff’s label since 1958, refused to release the song saying that it did not have commercial potential.
 However, Cliff knew different.
 He took the song to the independent label Papillon, and they agreed to release the single with the proceeds going to the charity ‘Children’s Promise’.

-The corporate heads, politicians and leaders of nations think that they control the world, but God makes it plain that He is in charge and there are times when He will choose to intervene.
-Three thousand years ago the writer of Proverbs in the Bible says,
+However, it was a learning curve for some who believe that man controls everything.
+The corporate heads, politicians and leaders of nations may think that they control the world, but God makes it plain in the Bible that He is ultimately in charge and there are times when He will choose to intervene.
+Three thousand years ago the writer of Proverbs in the Bible said,

 “You can make many plans, but the Lord’s purpose will prevail.”
 (Proverbs 19:21)